 Finally, let us compare IC Markets Standard Account average spreads with those offered by other brokerages on the three most actively traded Forex pairs.

-Clearly, IC Markets outpaces its competitors in terms of average spreads offered on the Standard Account.
+Clearly, IC Markets outpaces its competitors in terms of average spreads offered on major pairs on a Standard Account.

 Commissions